• Chinese firms cashing in on America’s financial woes

 By Victor Thorn

-On September 28, Barack Obama, citing national security concerns, signed an executive order that blocked the Chinese company Sany Group from acquiring four “wind farms” near a United States Navy training facility in Oregon.
+On September 28, United States President Barack Hussein Obama, citing national security concerns, signed an executive order that blocked the Chinese company Sany Group from acquiring four “wind farms” near a U.S. Navy training facility in Oregon.
 To many, this recent controversy surrounding the attempted acquisition focused a spotlight on China’s push to purchase significant amounts of U.S. infrastructure, natural resources and commerce.

 During a September 28 interview, AMERICAN FREE PRESS asked Frederick Els, editor of the web-based Mining magazine, about China’s buying spree in America.